 Revamp your sweets

 So, you had to omit chocolate from your diet (gasp!).
 Fasting from certain sweets may be an arduous task, but that doesn’t mean you can’t enjoy them at all.
 Dried fruits, like mangoes or cranberries, are a good source of fiber, helping to boost your metabolism and detox your body of its waste.
+Fruits still contain sugar so you still need to watch your sugar intake.
+The American Heart Association recommends no more than 6 teaspoons (25 grams) of added sugar per day for women and 9 teaspoons (38 grams) for men.

 Tip: Choose dried fruits with the “no sugar added” labels on their packs for a low-sugar “sweet” snack.